milkyware/milkyware.github.io/_drafts/customising-httpclient-logging.md

       Received PostRequestAsync response
 ```

-Above is a sample section of the logs produced by an ASP.NET Core Web API being called by hosted service (all in the same project).
+Above is a sample section of the logs produced by an ASP.NET Core Web API being called by a hosted service (all in the same project).
 With the **System.Net.Http.HttpClient** category set to **Trace** notice the logs for the categories:

 - System.Net.Http.HttpClient.SampleService.ClientHandler
 - System.Net.Http.HttpClient.SampleService.LogicalHandler